nabilhayet/react-update-lifecycle-readme/README.md

 The `shouldComponentUpdate` method is the odd one out in the lifecycle methods as it doesn't operate on the state, but has a `Boolean` return value determining whether the component should update or not.
-It's sole use is for custom performance optimization.
+Its sole use is for custom performance optimization.

 Say, for instance, you only want a component to update when a value changes